DravaMmonk/study-notes/docs/Unimelb/25S2/AIP/11-Policy-Approx.md

 #### QAC

-Derive from TD, we can use a value approximator to estimate action-value function:
+Derive from TD, we can use a value function approximator to estimate action-value function:

 $$
 q_{\pi_{\theta}}(s,a) = q(s,a, w)